 The majority of folk will, perhaps, argue that anything to do with the psychic should be avoided like the plague.
 This is unfortunate for us all because 'God is love: he who dwells in love is dwelling in God, and God in him.'
-(I John 4:16).
-The somewhat overlooked Christian mystic, the Revd William Law, with extraordinary vision, saw that 'Life is God living and working in the human soul' and the word used for 'soul' in the New Testament is the Greek word 'psyche'.
-In modern usage, 'psyche' has come to mean something more like 'mind, deepest thoughts', as studied by psychology and psychiatry, and need not have a religious meaning.
-The word 'psychic', however, reflects the older connection with 'soul'.
+(1 John 4:16).
+The somewhat overlooked Christian mystic, the Revd William Law, with extraordinary vision, saw that 'Life is God living and working in the human soul' and another word for soul is psyche.